superbrave/gdpr-bundle/README.md

 ## Overview

 - Provides an annotation for anonymizing objects based on specific anonymization types.
-Specific anonymization types can be created and registered with the compiler pass.
+You can create your own anonynimization types, you can read more on how in: [Registering new anonymizers](Resources/doc/anonymizer.md#registering-new-anonymizers)

 - Provides an annotation for exporting object data to a specific format.